masai-school/full-stack-dev-1910/week_08/day_5/project.md

 #### Project Day

-Design and code a game picked by you
+Design and code a game picked by you using React

+`Minimum Expectations`

+- Making a Single Page Website by using React Framework
+- Clean code with comments, proper variable names and indentation
+- Make seperate Components and use Class based Components wherever necessary.
+- Seperate App into components
+- lift state up wherever necessary
+- Use localStorage to store and use it across the application
+- Add more features and functionalities, which may not be covered in the description below.
+It is written only to give structure to the app.

 **OPTIONS**